RamErlikh/MrChallah.github.io/README.md

 - Use IP version for better stability during streams
 - Position overlay in a corner to avoid content interference
 - Test before going live to ensure proper functionality
+- Weather icons now load more reliably with improved fallback system

 ### For Mobile IRL Streaming
 - GPS version works best with IRL Pro
 - IP version recommended for other mobile streaming apps
 - Consider battery impact of GPS usage
+- All users now get premium Japanese regional weather icons automatically

 ## Version History & Updates

 The overlays are automatically updated on the GitHub Pages hosting, so you'll always get the latest version by using the URLs above.
+Recent major updates include the universal Japanese regional weather icon system and comprehensive multi-parameter weather detection.

 ## License